ateeducacion/omeka-s-HelpAssistant/README.md

 ## How it works

 - The module injects Intro.js assets plus a small initializer (`asset/js/helpassistant-init.js`) into every admin controller.
 It records the current controller/action in `window.HelpAssistantContext`.
 - The initializer renders a help icon next to the Omeka logo.
-Clicking it fetches `/admin/help-assistant/tours-map`, merges static tours with any saved in settings, and launches Intro.js.
+Clicking it fetches `/admin/help-assistant/tours-map` and launches Intro.js.
 - Tours are keyed by `Controller:action` (for example `Item:add`).
 If no tour exists, a generic message is shown.
 Redirect-aware steps allow a tour to continue across tabs/pages.

 ## Repository layout